APIs

 • The table it should apply to

-• The URL that should receive the webhook (you can test this with webhook.site)
+• The URL that should receive the webhook (you could test this with webhook.site)

 The API and Webhooks are powerful tools that allow you to connect NocoDB to the wider digital ecosystem.
 You can: